JeanineA/hello-world/readme.txt

 This is a sample file for Git training.
+Adding more info. creating a new line